Victorcorcos/logo-removal/README.md

 ## 📝 Logging

-The script creates `logo_removal.log` with detailed information:
+The script creates `log/logo_removal.log` with detailed information:
 - Which images were processed
 - Number of logos detected per image
 - Any errors or warnings